ongov/Digital-Service-Standard/README.md

 At a minimum:

-* meet with other channel service providers to understand the steps users take to complete their goal and how your service fits
+* examine similar service providers to understand the steps users take to complete their goal and how your service fits
 * show a journey map of all the touch points in a user's experience of the service, from awareness of the service to completion and receipt of product (if applicable)
 * ensure prototypes incorporate the end-to-end user experience